BecomeSingers is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More

 The ability to lock airflow with the back part of the tongue is a critical issue that is rarely discussed.
 When teaching nasal singers how to correct their voice, I have not seen anyone not locking his or her breath flow with the root of the tongue.
 This condition normally happens because the singer is highly focused on creating an internal sound that will sound good.
 If you find yourself doing this, make sure that it does not translate to your audience.

 The following exercises can help a nasal singer to release the force of his tongue and make low breathing possible.
-A good way that can help someone achieve a low breath is to place your tongue in between your lips and taking a nasal breath in the slower pace.
+A good way that can help someone achieve a low breath is to place your tongue in between your lips and taking a nasal breath in a slower pace.
 This exercise helps the tongue not to bunch or pull back at inhalation by simply dropping the singing breath much lower.

 4) Reposition Your Tongue While Singing

 Another great way that can help you to stop nasal singing is learning how to reposition the tongue while singing.
 This is one of the hardest things to control but with several exercises and practice, you can stop this bad habit of singing with a high tongue.
 To overcome this situation try the following exercise, hold your jaw down and try to tip your tongue in a way that it touches your low lip, and then pronounce this sound “gah.”
-When you say this sound several times, you will notice that the “G” makes the tongue go so high while the ‘AH’ drops it down.
+When you say this all the sound several times, you will notice that the “G” makes the tongue go so high while the ‘AH’ drops it down.
 If you are a nasal singer, the “Ah” won’t drop that much and will remain in the high position.

-Singing is just a way of speaking on pitch.
+Singing is just a way of speaking on the pitch.
 If you just started your musical career, try singing with a natural voice, just like you speak and your voice will come together with time.
 I hope the tips and advice I suggested above has helped you to understand the whole concepts and problems of singing in nasality and how you can sing without sounding too nasal.